Lire cet article en Français

 Tableau performance testing will ensure your platform can handle the sudden load of users in real-life conditions so that you can maintain the best user experience possible.

-The Win of Wiiisdom Ops
+The Win of Wiiisdom for Tableau

-Wiiisdom Ops performance testing ensures an optimal user experience by simulating user activity and peaks so that people can access their dashboards in a timely manner defined by an SLA.
+Wiiisdom for Tableau performance testing ensures an optimal user experience by simulating user activity and peaks so that people can access their dashboards in a timely manner defined by an SLA.
 Ultimately, Tableau performance testing ensures SLAs are monitored and documented which in time needs to become part of a company’s culture.
 If you’re interested in putting performance testing in place for your Tableau dashboards, book a quick call with one of our experts.